 - Lessons accessed from the comfort of his home (often in bed in his PJs)

-- Lessons scheduled around his availability, with flexibility to change his timetable if required
+- Lessons scheduled around his availability, with flexibility to change his timetable if regular appointments get rescheduled

 Precious suffers from severe anxiety and selective mutism.
 She does not like being with anyone, even family.
 Being surrounded by people in mainstream has caused her to refuse to attend.